rpsnoopy/EIP918-reorganized/README.md

 ```

 ## Backwards Compatibility
-In order to facilitate the use of both existing mining programs and existing pool software already used to mine minable tokens deployed before the emission of the present standard, the following functions can be included in the contract.
+In order to facilitate the use of both existing mining programs and existing pool software already used to mine any token deployed before the emission of the present standard, the following functions can be included in the contract.
 They are simply a wrapping of some of the above defined functions:

 ```solidity
 function getAdjustmentInterval() public view returns (uint) {